Telling the story of military communications from semaphore to cyber

-The Royal Signals Museum houses the national collection of military communications equipment and vividly tells the story of military communications and of The Corps via a series of exhibitions - including interactive exhibitions - and displays.
+The Royal Signals Museum houses the national collection of military communications equipment.
+It vividly tells the story of military communications and of The Corps via a series of enlightening exhibitions – including interactive exhibitions and displays.

 Purposes of the museum

-- To preserve and display the heritage and work of the Royal Signals.
+- Preserve and display the heritage and work of the Royal Signals.

-- To tell the story of military communications from the Napoleonic Wars to present day
+- Tell the story of military communications from the Napoleonic Wars to present day

-- To invite curiosity about the work of the Corps and telecommunications more broadly
+- Invite curiosity about the work of the Corps and telecommunications more broadly

-- To provide educational resources to schools, colleges, researchers and visitors.
+- Provide educational resources to schools, colleges, researchers and visitors.

-- To provide research, educational and recruiting support facilities.
+- Provide research, educational and recruiting support facilities.

-- To look to the future of communications and to the work of The Royal Signals and be at the forefront of the use of technology.
+- Look to the future of communications and to the work of The Royal Signals and be at the forefront of the use of technology.